The challenge

 Our research

-Aiming to address ASD design, we have developed and implemented a combination of electron diffraction and high-throughput quantum chemical modelling running on High Performance Computing (HPC) segments which enabled the direct detection of ASD density and the ASD solid solubility limit.
+Aiming to address ASD design, we developed ActiveRank, a framework for high-throughput computational screening of ASD stability.
+ActiveRank yields the system’s solubility curve, from which binodal and spinodal points can be determined at any temperature.
+This R&D pivots on our previous development and implementation of combined electron diffraction and high-throughput quantum chemical modelling which enabled the direct detection of ASD density and the ASD solid solubility limit.
 We determined that this technology allows high-throughput miscibility screening of candidate API/excipient combinations without prior experiments.
-Additionally, we developed proprietary algorithms which analyze and report APS trends as well as visualize API-polymer and polymer-polymer interactions.
-We are in the process of extending our ASD stability analysis, taking into account the effect of humidity and solid-state diffusion.
+Additionally, we work on algorithms which analyze and report APS trends as well as visualize API-polymer, polymer-polymer interactions, effect of humidity and solid-state diffusion.